Who are the Air Cadets?

 How much does it cost?

-For the first two weeks of joining, there is no cost or commitment.
-If you decide to continue, the cost will then be £18 per calendar month when paid by direct debit.
+For the first two weeks of joining, there is no cost or commitment, the second two weeks are also free, however, a refundable £30 uniform deposit is required at this point.
+If you decide to continue after the first four weeks, the cost will then be £20 per calendar month when paid by direct debit.

 Some camps and activities are at extra cost, but normally heavily subsidised.
 A week away costs on average £50-60.